Dark Detectives

-Dark Detectives: Adventures of the Supernatural Sleuths is an anthology of Occult detective stories edited by Stephen Jones.
-It was published by F & B Mystery in 1999 in an edition of 2,100 copies of which 100 were signed by all the contributors except R. Chetwynd-Hayes.
-The anthology contains 10 stories and a novella, Seven Stars, whose episodes are interspersed among the stories.
+Dark Detectives: Adventures of the Supernatural Sleuths is an anthology of occult detective stories edited by Stephen Jones.
+It was published by F & B Mystery in 1999 in an edition of 2,100 copies, of which 100 were signed by all the contributors except R. Chetwynd-Hayes.
+It contains 10 stories and a novella, Seven Stars, whose episodes are interspersed among the stories.
 Several of the stories first appeared in collections, or in the magazines The Idler, Kadath and Time Out.

-The book was republished in 2015 by Titan Books.
+It was republished in 2015 by Titan Books.